 Interpretation of findings

-An important differentiator is whether the ear examination is normal; middle and external ear disorders cause abnormal physical findings, which, when combined with history, usually suggest an etiology (see table Some Causes of Earache Some Causes of Earache Earache may occur in isolation or along with discharge or, rarely, hearing loss.
-Ear pain may come from a process within the ear itself or may be referred to the ear from a nearby nonotologic... read more ).
-For example, patients with chronic eustachian tube dysfunction have abnormalities of the TM, typically a retraction pocket.
+An important differentiator is whether the ear examination is normal; middle and external ear disorders cause abnormal physical findings, which, when combined with history, usually suggest an etiology (see table ).
+For example, patients with chronic eustachian tube dysfunction have abnormalities of the tympanic membrane, typically a retraction pocket.

 Patients with a normal ear examination may have a visible oropharyngeal cause, such as tonsillitis or peritonsillar abscess.
 Ear pain due to neuralgia has a classic manifestation as brief (usually seconds, always < 2 minutes) episodes of extremely severe, sharp pain.
 Chronic ear pain without abnormality on ear examination might be due to a TMJ disorder, but patients should have a thorough head and neck examination (including fiberoptic examination) to rule out cancer.

 Most cases are clear after history and physical examination.
-Depending on clinical findings, nonotologic causes may require testing (see table Some Causes of Earache Some Causes of Earache Earache may occur in isolation or along with discharge or, rarely, hearing loss.
-Ear pain may come from a process within the ear itself or may be referred to the ear from a nearby nonotologic... read more ).
-Patients with a normal ear examination, particularly with chronic or recurrent pain, may warrant evaluation with an MRI to rule out cancer.
+Depending on clinical findings, nonotologic causes may require testing (see table ).
+Patients with a normal ear examination, particularly with chronic or recurrent pain, may warrant evaluation with an MRI of the base of skull to rule out cancer.

 Treatment of Earache